-You may have the best teaching methods, advanced classroom technology, and a stellar curriculum, but if you cannot control behavior in your classroom, you will not be an effective teacher.
-Educators want to know what your philosophy of discipline is; in other words, how you intend to deal with behavior management in your classroom.
+You may have the best teaching methods, advanced classroom technology, and a stellar curriculum, but if you cannot control the behavior in your classroom, you will not be an effective teacher.
+Educators want to know what your discipline philosophies are; in other words, how you intend to deal with kids that act up in the classroom environment.

-Whether you are a new teacher or one with experience, you can communicate this by writing an excellent Philosophy of Discipline essay.
-It is imperative for every teacher to have a well thought out behavior management plan for classroom discipline before taking a teaching position.
+Whether you are a new teacher or one with experience, you can communicate your methods by writing an excellent essay showcasing the management plan for your classroom.
+It is imperative for every teacher to have a well thought out classroom management philosophy for discipline before taking a teaching position.

-Just like every business needs a good business plan, a good Philosophy of Discipline will guide you through problems encountered while teaching.
+Just like every business needs a good business plan, a good classroom management plan will guide you through problems encountered while teaching.

 Align Your Philosophy of Discipline With the School District Mission Statement

-The best behavior management plans show that you have very carefully thought through the process you will put into place in the classroom.
+The best classroom management philosophy shows that you have very carefully thought through the process you will put into place in the classroom.
 You should be aware of the school policies and procedures to ensure that your management techniques fit well with them.
 For example, you should not put after-school detention into your plan if the school does not allow it.
-Schools often publish their Philosophy of Discipline for parents to view.
+Schools discipline policies are often published online for the parents to view.
 Communicate how you develop self-discipline and apply positive redirection in the classroom.

-Your Philosophy of Discipline should cover not only how to deal with students, but also with parents and other administrators when discipline issues arise.
+Your philosophy should cover not only how to deal with students, but also with parents and other administrators when discipline issues arise.
 This information shows that you have carefully considered all aspects of the behavior management process.
-When writing your Philosophy of Discipline, you will want to be sure to explain how your philosophy includes these key stakeholders in a child's education.
+When writing your philosophy, you will want to be sure to explain how it includes these key stakeholders in a child's education.

 Complement Your Teaching Methods and Practices